FriendsOfCake/cakephp-upload/docs/configuration.rst

 ---------------------

 As this plugin is a Behavior, there are some field names you can not use because they are used by the internal CakePHP system.
-Please do not these field names:
+Please do not use these field names:

 - priority